SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 		* How did he fade?
 (FIND QUOTE: "He got balance-of-powered" This is in mason.
 Search for the word "banished")
 		* Net positive?
 Hard to tell.
 But!
 At that time, this was natural and inevitable: we got from Louis to Louis, but from (FIND QUOTE: discontempt Louis to more accepted Louis)
 * This whole sherade is the best possible outcome anyways
+	* Its advantageous to do business instead of doing brute territorialism A12, which BOP prevents (sharing! balance! best interest!)
-	* They were not constantly fighting, The britons did not want to assimilate in the Indeas A19
+		* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests
-	* When interest is served, working with adversary is possible A2.
+		* Good outcome for future collab: when interest is served, working with adversary is possible A2.
-	* When doing balance of power,
+	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5

 ## Defluffifying